Disclosure: When you buy through links on our website we may earn a commission.

 hazardous waste in it

-A carry-on bag is a bag or suitcase you use to bring things onto an airplane.
-These can include things such as clothes, toiletry items, books, etc. A carry-on might be all you need if traveling for a short trip or a weekend away.
+A carry-on bag is a bag or suitcase that may include clothes, toiletry items, books, etc. A carry-on might be all you need if traveling for a short trip or a weekend away.

 TSA created the 3-1-1 rule after 911 to help protect passengers.
 The rule is about how much and how many liquids you can carry onto a plane.
 Some liquids can trigger the scanners, so it is easier for everything TSA approved to limit the quantity to protect all passengers.